 There is possibly no other room in the house where you’ll appreciate lush, opulent textiles and finishes more than the bedroom.
-From your bedding to your window dressings, fabrics are the soul of any bedroom and are a crucial component in characterizing of your space.
+From your bedding to your window dressings, fabrics are the soul of any bedroom and are a crucial component in characterising of your space.
 Cushions, throws and rugs offer the perfect way to experiment with various colours, prints and fabrics without initially committing to a bold wallpaper or paint.
 Clever layering techniques are also an easy way to create a highly professional, polished look.

 When choosing a colour scheme for your bedroom, bear in mind the impact of natural light.
 If your room is north-facing and in the shade for much of the day, it will benefit from warmer shades like pink, gold and yellow tones to introduce a cosy, welcoming atmosphere, whereas in a sunnier south-facing room you can experiment with cooler undertones for a crisp, fresh look.

 Top tip 7) Include several lighting options

 Lighting has such an impact on a bedroom; as well as enhancing the mood and ambience, light shades and lamps are amazing design pieces and become key accessories in your bedroom look.

 I’ve found that in a bedroom, it’s good to layer lighting throughout the room.
 Ambient overhead lighting brightens the whole room, while smaller lamps providing focused ‘task’ spots for reading, and uplighters or free standing lamps help to wash the walls in soft illumination.